modular-component/website/docs/usage/writing-custom-stages.md

 The returned object describes how the stage will modify the arguments map:
-`field` is the property that will be added or modified on the arguments map, while `use` is a function that takes the current arguments map up to that stage, and returns the value to store in `field`.
+`field` is the property that will be added or modified on the arguments map, while `provide` is a function that takes the current arguments map up to that stage, and returns the value to store in `field`.

 ## The `addTo` helper

-The `@modular-component/core/extend` subpath exports a `addTo` function aimed at helping build stage functions.
+The `@modular-component/core/extend` subpath exports an `addTo` function aimed at helping build stage functions.

-It works as a chain of three functions: `addTo` returns an `on` function to specify the field (and infer its type from the provided value), which in turns returns a `use` function to set the arguments transformer, pre-configured to receive the correct arguments for the field, and infers its return type.
+It works as a chain of three functions: `addTo` returns an `on` function to specify the field (and infer its type from the provided value), which in turn returns a `provide` function to set the arguments transformer, pre-configured to receive the correct arguments for the field, and infers its return type.

 The `addTo` function takes the current context as a generic TypeScript type parameter.